 From time to time, White Sands Missile Range performs missile tests that may close Highway 70 to traffic.
 Depending on the nature of the testing, Dunes Drive may also be closed during missile tests for visitor safety.
 During these times, the visitor center remains open.
 Visitors are invited to view the museum exhibits, watch our 17-minute orientation film, and peruse the park store and gift shop while Dunes Drive is closed.

 Motorists must abide all New Mexico motor vehicle laws, such as wearing seatbelts and obeying posted speed limits.
-Be aware that speed limits vary throughout the monument from 45 mph down to 15 mph (72 kph –24 kph) in high visitor use areas.
+Be aware that speed limits vary throughout the park from 45 mph down to 15 mph (72 kph –24 kph) in high visitor use areas.
 Therefore, be especially vigilant for pedestrians and people sledding near the roadway.
 Animals may also be on the road, especially during the early morning or evening.
 Use pullouts to make stops along the road.

 Weather conditions can change drastically—from sudden downpours to dust storms.
 The road can be slippery when wet especially during the winter.
 It may also be harder to spot frozen water.
 For your safety, decrease your speed and brake gently to avoid skidding.
 Dust storms can drastically reduce visibility.
 Do not drive during a dust storm.
-If you have mechanical trouble, please do not leave your vehicle overnight without notifying a ranger.

 The dunefield is as rugged and untamable as it is scenic and awe inspiring.
 The strong winds that help create the dunes also necessitate constant road maintenance.
-Monuments staff use heavy equipment almost daily to clear sand drifts and grade Dunes Drive.
+Park staff use heavy equipment almost daily to clear sand drifts and grade Dunes Drive.
 During road maintenance, please slow down, maintain your distance, and wait for an appropriate moment to pass.

-Riding a bicycle or motorcycle through the monument offers unobstructed views of an ever-changing landscape and allows your senses to truly experience the sights and sounds of this unique place.
+Riding a bicycle or motorcycle through the park offers unobstructed views of an ever-changing landscape and allows your senses to truly experience the sights and sounds of this unique place.
 Visitors planning to explore by motorcycle or bicycle should be aware that they are only allowed on Dunes Drive and not on hiking trails or off-trail in backcountry areas.

 While motorcycles and bicycles are allowed on the road, it is not without its hazards.
 Expect large buses and RVs on the road, and there are several blind curves along the road.
 Dunes Drive will frequently have a rough "washboard" surface, potholes, and sand drifts.
 These hazards may make riding bicycle or motorcycle on Dunes Drive challenging.
 Obey all traffic regulations and wear bright colors, protective clothing, and a helmet.